chiabingxuan/DSA3101-Group-Project/README.md

 | Safety | 0.666667 |
 | Overall Satisfaction | 0.555556 |

+- Across the 3 clusters labelled 0, 1 and 2, we observe that they share certain similarities in the following aspects:
+  - Do not stay on campus
+  - Main reason for taking the ISB is to go to class
+  - On the day of the bus trip chosen to input in the survey, there was no exam, it was a Thursday, and the weather was sunny.
+  - So, perhaps the features of `on_campus`, `main_reason_for_taking_ISB`, `has_exam`, `day_of_week`, and `weather`, are not as useful
+  for identifying each cluster's pain points and needs in this context.

+- Between clusters 1 and 2, we observe that they have the exact same overall satisfaction = 0.555556, safety = 0.66667, and comfort = 0.55556
+  - However, cluster 2 has a higher crowdedness = 0.77778 compared to cluster 1 with a lower crowdedness = 0.444444.
+  - At the same time, cluster 2 has a longer waiting time = 0.200000 compared to cluster 1 with a shorter waiting time = 0.166667.
+  - By intuition, cluster 2 should thus have a lower overall satisfaction than cluster 1, but yet this is clearly not the case.
+  - The 1st possible reason is that for cluster 2, there exists another factor influencing overall satisfaction, that is even more important than crowdedness and waiting time- which could be the smell of the bus (whether or not the buss smells pleasant or not), or the attitude of the bus driver, as some of the responses to our ending survey question: "Are there any other factors that influence how satisfied you are with the NUS bus system?"

+- Between clusters 0 and 1, we observe that:
+  - Cluster 0 has a longer waiting time = 0.300000 compared to cluster 1 with a shorter waiting time = 0.166667.
+  - Cluster 0 has a higher crowdedness = 0.666667 compared to cluster 1 with a lower crowdedness = 0.444444.
+  - Cluster 0 has a lower comfort = 0.333333 compared to cluster 1 with a higher comfort = 0.555556.
+  - Cluster 0 has a lower safety = 0.333333 compared to cluster 1 with a higher safety = 0.666667.
+  - This reaffirms our initial beliefs on the relationship between the 4 factors and overall satisfaction, which is that a longer waiting time, higher level of crowdedness, lower level of comfort, and lower level of safety, all translate to a lower level of overall satisfaction.
+This is backed by cluster 0 having a lower overall satisfaction = 0.333333, compared to cluster 1 with a higher overall satisfaction = 0.555556.

 ### 5.2 **Subgroup B: System Optimization and Forecasting**

 - What changes to routes and schedules would optimize the public transport network?